This post was originally published on June 25, 2013 and has been updated for accuracy and comprehensiveness.

 There are a number of factors homeowners need to consider when evaluating the true cost of a home security system.
 For a comprehensive and effective cost analysis, weigh installation, equipment and monitoring fees against the cost savings a home security system can provide.

-Actual system costs will vary based on level of sophistication.
-However, almost all security systems provide the following financial savings in return.
+Actual system costs will vary based on the level of sophistication and quality of vendor.
+However, almost all security systems provide the following finanical savings in return.

-According to 2009 FBI data, homeowners lost on average $2,096 in property per burglary offense with total loss estimated at $4.6 billion that year.
+According to 2018 FBI data, homeowners lost an average of $2,799 in property per burglary offense, with total losses estimated at $3.4 billion that year.
 Security systems minimize your risk of intrusion and theft, keeping your valuables safe.

 2. Reduce Energy Bills

-- Set your thermostat to decrease at night when everyone is sleeping or during the day when you’re at work.
+- Set your thermostat to power down at night when everyone is sleeping or during the day when you’re at work.

 - Sync lights with sensors to automatically turn off lights when no one is in the room.

-Securing your home often qualifies you for homeowner's insurance discounts.
-According to the Insurance Information Institute, simple safeguards like smoke detectors, burglar alarms or dead-bolt locks typically trigger discounts of at least 5% on premiums, with more sophisticated monitoring solutions bringing in savings of 15-20%.
+Securing your home often qualifies you for homeowners insurance discounts.
+According to the Insurance Information Institute, simple safeguards like smoke detectors, burglar alarms or dead-bolt locks typically result in discounts of at least 5% on premiums, with more sophisticated monitoring solutions bringing in savings of 15-20%.
 Actual savings will vary based on insurance provider, so reach out to yours for exact numbers.

-Tip: Talk to your insurance provider prior to purchasing a security system to understand what is required to qualify for savings, and use that information to aide decision-making.
+Talk to your insurance provider prior to purchasing a security system to understand what qualifies you for savings and use that information to aid decision-making.